esp-rs/book/src/getting-started/using-esp-generate.md

 # Using `esp-generate`

-With all the necessary tools installed, you're ready to create your first Rust project for ESP32.
+With all the necessary tools installed, you're ready to create your first Rust project running on an Espressif chip.

 ## Generating a Project